Syrph/BCB_2022/_sources/markdowns/practical_3/practical_3.md

 ### 6. EcoEDGE Scores

-So we’ve used EDGE scores to combine extinction risk with evolutionary diversity, and ecoDGE scores to do the same with functional diversity.
-However, both are important, and we might want to combine all three into one metric.
+So we’ve used EDGE scores to combine extinction risk with evolutionary distinctiveness, and ecoDGE scores to do the same with functional distinctiveness, However, both are important, and we might want to combine all three into one metric.
 This is exactly what EcoEDGE scores do (confusingly, their creators decided to use very very similar names).
 And we’ve pretty much done all the hard work already.
-The equation is similar to the ones we’ve used, but we give ED and FD scores equal weighting:
+The equation is similar to the ones we’ve used, but we give ED and FD scores equal
+weighting:

 ```{math}
 EcoEDGE= (0.5×EDn + 0.5×FDn) + GE×ln⁡(2)